ksedgwic/clboss/README.md

 path to `which clboss` as a `plugin` or `important-plugin` of `lightningd`.

+For production rollouts/quick rollback, you can install a versioned binary and keep `clboss` as a symlink you can switch:

+    sudo make install-versioned

+This installs `clboss-<git-describe>` (e.g.
+`/usr/local/bin/clboss-v0.15.1-47-g9b61c28`) and updates the symlink at `/usr/local/bin/clboss` (or whatever `--prefix` you configured).

+To roll back (or switch forward) after multiple installs replace the `/usr/local/bin/clboss` symbolic link with one pointing to the desired version.

 Usually, autotools-based projects like CLBOSS will default to using `-g -O2` for compilation flags, where `-g` causes the compiler to include debug info.